lukasz-golebiewski/lukaszgolebiewski.github.io/_posts/2021-01-05-overlappable-instances.markdown

   log _ = pure ()

 ```
-Now we can run the effects in any order.
+Now we can run the effects in any[^1] order.
 Both:

 ```haskell
 main :: IO ()